rust-lang/book/src/ch04-02-references-and-borrowing.md

 First, we change `s` to be `mut`.
 Then we create a mutable reference with `&mut s` where we call the `change` function, and update the function signature to accept a mutable reference with `some_string: &mut String`.
-This makes it very clear that the `change` function will mutate the value it borrows.
+This makes it very clear that the `change` function might mutate the value it borrows.

 Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value.
 This code that